russellndonnelly/DataWarehouse/README.md

 4) Get the solution Datawarehouse.sln and open
 5) Run the setup script in the solution: SetupDatabase.sql
 6) Go through the test steps in the teststeps.sql and note the changes that occur in dbo.DimCustomer

-Uses batch processes instead of row by row used in MS SCD wizard